AckerlyXu/heima/articles/app-service-web/web-sites-restore.md

     ![ViewContainers](./media/web-sites-restore/03ViewFiles.png)
 5. Click **Download** or **Delete** depending on what you want to do.

+<a name="OperationLogs"></a>

-## <a name="OperationLogs"></a> Monitor a restore operation
+## Monitor a restore operation
-To see details about the success or failure of the app restore operation, navigate to the **Activity Log** blade in the Azure Portal.
+To see details about the success or failure of the app restore operation, navigate to the **Activity Log** blade in the Azure portal.

 Scroll down to find the desired restore operation and click to select it.